 7. Prioritize SEO

-In some cases, SEO—which stands for Search Engine Optimization and is the process of increasing quality traffic to your website through organic search engine results—can be an afterthought when developing a content strategy, and in most cases, might not even be considered at all when developing content for your Help Center.
-Minor optimizations to your content can yield great improvements for SEO.
+Sometimes, SEO can be an afterthought when developing a content strategy.
+In most cases, it might not even be considered when creating content for your help center.
+Minor optimizations to your content can yield significant improvements for SEO.
 For example, changing the URL structure to include answer titles could maximize search results.
 Rather than the URL structure ending with /5362059 you should change it to /what-is-your-return-policy.
-In addition, including some of your Answer content on your homepage can also help overall improve SEO.
+In addition, including some of your FAQ content on your homepage can also help improve SEO overall.

 Customers of ours have seen a +1,500% increase in Ranking Keywords since implementing these SEO improvements

-Now that we’ve touched on a few strategies surrounding optimizing Help Center content, where you actually place your Help Center on your website is important as well.
-Aside from linking your Help Center in a clear and conspicuous manner such as your navigation or main menu, including another link above your contact information (like your business hours and phone number) will help prioritize self-service.
-In the case that a customer didn’t initially see your Help Center page, it’s one last effort to get them to help themselves before initiating an inbound call.
+Now that we’ve touched on a few strategies surrounding optimizing help center content, where you place your help center on your website is essential as well.
+Aside from linking your help center clearly and conspicuously, such as your navigation or main menu, including another link above your contact information (like your business hours and phone number) will help prioritize self-service.
+If a customer didn’t initially see your help center page, it’s one last effort to get them to help themselves before initiating an inbound call.

-The US holiday shopping season on mobile is forecasted to be largest to date—preceding trends that weren’t expected until 4-6 years from now.
-Ensure the design and functionality of your Help Center on mobile will be just as great as it is on desktop to support the surges in customer traffic.
+Make sure that the design and functionality of your help center on mobile will be just as great as it is on desktop to support the surges in customer traffic.

 10. Continuously monitor search performance

-The last important piece of the puzzle is to test and retest your Help Center’s search performance.
-Periodically reviewing your search performance reports will help you find opportunities to improve your Help Center—such as adding missing Answers or Keywords for top search phrases.
-Gladly robust reporting opportunities surrounding Answers, enabling brands and companies to continuously optimize their Help Center performance.
+The last important piece of the puzzle is to test and retest your help center’s search performance.
+Periodically reviewing your search performance reports will help you find opportunities to improve your help center, such as adding missing answers or keywords for top search phrases.

-In conclusion, having a strong and well-thought out Help Center will help customers find information themselves, keeping them happy and reducing inbound requests to your contact center.
-With Gladly, not only does the content that customers see in your Help Center power other self-service opportunities, like on chat, it also powers the same content that agents can reference when helping your customers on other channels.
-And the best part is, all of this comes out of the box with Gladly.
+A strong and well-thought-out help center will help customers find information, keep them happy and reduce inbound requests to your contact center.
+With Gladly, not only does the content that customers see in your help center power other self-service opportunities, like on chat, but it also powers the same content that agents can reference when helping your customers on other channels.
+For more holiday tips and tricks, sign up for Gladly’s community newsletter.